This post may contain affiliate links. Please read my disclosure policy for information.

 Find Solid Feeding Tips, Recipes, Picky Eater Tips, Foods To Avoid, Feeding Schedules and much more

 In the picture to the left, the baby just tried solid foods for the very first time.
-She looks a bit suprised, don’t you think?
+She looks a bit surprised, don’t you think?
 Like “What was THAT?”. 🙂

 Tips For An Easy Baby Food Introduction

 The first time never comes back.
 It doesn’t really matter if the baby spits it all out or swallows and asks for more, it is still a memorable moment.
-So load your camera or video camera!
+So be ready to document it!